support@mavrtr.com

 NameShort, memorable label (e.g. "The 3am Problem")

-FrameworkThe copywriting structure: PAS, AIDA, Before-After-Bridge, Story, Contrarian, or Founder Voice
+FrameworkThe messaging structure: PAS, AIDA, Before-After-Bridge, Story, Contrarian, or Founder Voice

 HookThe exact first-3-second line. ≤14 words.
 This is what stops the scroll.

-Primary text40-80 words of ad body copy in customer voice
+Primary text40–80 words of ad body in customer voice

 CTAShort call-to-action line

-Target avatarWhich customer type this angle is written for
+Target segmentWhich ranked segment this angle is written for

 Score1–10 confidence score

-RationaleWhy the model believes this angle will win, tied to a specific pain or desire from the research
+RationaleWhy this angle is predicted to win, tied to a specific pain or desire in the market signal

 What the confidence score means

-The score (1-10) represents the model's estimate of how likely this angle is to outperform the others, based on:
+The score (1–10) is an estimate of how likely this angle is to outperform the others, based on:

-• How strongly the hook connects to the avatar's highest-severity pain
+• How strongly the hook connects to the segment's highest-severity pain

-• How much research signal supports the premise (more verbatim evidence = higher score)
+• How much market signal supports the premise (more verbatim evidence = higher score)

 • How specific vs generic the angle is

-• Whether the framework matches the avatar's awareness stage
+• Whether the framework matches the segment's awareness stage

-A score of 8-10 means "high confidence — test this first."
-A score of 5-7 means "solid but not the clearest signal."
-A score of 1-4 means "weaker signal — test last or skip."
+A score of 8–10 means "high confidence — test this first."
+5–7 means "solid but not the clearest signal."
+1–4 means "weaker signal — test last or skip."

 Don't skip the low-scoring angles entirely.
 Sometimes a contrarian or founder-voice angle that scored 6 is the one that breaks out — the score reflects research confidence, not creative potential.